Navigate your career within the automotive or transit industries using these job application tips as your guide.

 A good way to show that you have the leadership skills and the commitment to engineering that many employers prize is to participate in your university’s engineering society.
 ESSCO is the federation of Ontario student engineering societies.

 Employers look for engineering graduates who are keen to be professional engineers.
-One way to demonstrate your commitment is to register in the Professional Engineers Ontario (PEO) Engineering Intern (EIT) Program.
-Other things being equal, many employers will choose a recent graduate who has registered as an Engineering Intern over one who has not.
+Registering in the Professional Engineers Ontario (PEO) Engineering Intern (EIT) Program demonstrates your commitment.
+Other things being equal, many employers will choose a recent graduate who has registered as an engineering intern over one who has not.

-Joining the Ontario Society of Professional Engineers tells employers that you are committed to an engineering career.
-Benefits include: networking opportunities with other engineers, discounts on professional development courses and access to OSPE’s proprietary salary survey.
+Joining the Ontario Society of Professional Engineers tells employers that you're committed to an engineering career.
+Benefits of OSPE membership include networking opportunities with other engineers, discounts on professional development courses, and access to OSPE’s career services.

-Joining an engineering technical association tells employers that you are keen to learn and that you are committed to your engineering career.
+Joining an engineering technical association shows that you're keen to learn and committed to your engineering career.
 The conferences and seminars offered by technical associations can also be useful networking opportunities.